Resistant Starch

 What is the recommended dosage of Resistant Starch?

-Reported potential side effects may include: GI symptoms — gas, bloating, abdominal discomfort, flatulence — are very common, particularly during the first 1-2 weeks.
+For most healthy adults, Resistant Starch is well tolerated at studied doses.
+Reported effects can include: GI symptoms — gas, bloating, abdominal discomfort, flatulence — are very common, particularly during the first 1-2 weeks.
 Dose-dependent.
 Start with 5 g/day and titrate up.
 Loose stools or altered bowel habits in some individuals.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Resistant Starch is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Diabetes medications — RS reduces blood glucose; monitor glucose closely if combining with insulin or sulfonylureas (hypoglycemia risk).
+Possible interactions include: Diabetes medications — RS reduces blood glucose; monitor glucose closely if combining with insulin or sulfonylureas (hypoglycemia risk).
 Antibiotics — disrupt the gut microbiome required for RS fermentation; benefits may be temporarily reduced after antibiotic courses.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.